-Per- and polyfluoroalkyl substances (PFAS) are a large family of human-made chemicals in use since the 1950s to make a wide variety of stain-resistant, water-resistant, and non-stick consumer products.
+Per- and polyfluoroalkyl substances (PFAS) are a large family of human-made chemicals.
+They have been used since the 1950s to make a wide variety of stain-resistant, water-resistant, and non-stick consumer products.
 Some examples include food packaging, outdoor clothing, and non-stick pans.
 PFAS also have many industrial uses because of their special properties.
 In Washington State, PFAS have been used in certain types of firefighting foams utilized by the U.S. military, local fire departments, and airports.

 - Why are we concerned about PFAS?